-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions employment requirement.
-At present, this land is identified as ADR and its early release for development (in advance of a local plan review) is not necessary to enable IN67 development as is the case for the ADR to the west of the railway.
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions for the ADR to the west of the railway.
 Early release of this land for development is not considered appropriate if proposals fail to meet the aspirations for the site.
-Emerging NPPF (para 140) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development
+NPPF (para 85) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development

-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/12 Webheath ADR 350 (s) 250 (d) Site needs specific FRA and mitigation measures and drainage assessments.
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/12 Webheath ADR 34.37ha (gross) 22.34ha (net) 234 (s) 366 (d) 27 dph Site needs specific FRA and mitigation measures and drainage assessments.
 There are also ongoing contentious issues surrounding development of this site.
 Furthermore, at this point in time, reliance on this site to meet development needs in this plan period is unclear.
-Furthermore, emerging NPPF (para 140) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development (G) No LOQ information received, however subsequent documentation indicates some delivery by 2013.
+NPPF (para 85) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development (G) No LOQ information received, however subsequent documentation indicates some delivery by 2013.
 Furthermore, consultation response to RBC/BDC growth options consultation indicates that only 350 dwellings of the 600 dwelling capacity can be delivered in yrs 0- 5.
-However in the light of outstanding issues, suggest yrs 6-10 (350) and yrs 10+ (250)
+In the light of outstanding issues, suggest yrs 0-5 (234) and yrs 10+ (366)

-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/04 Upper Norgrove House (Part of Webheath ADR) Site identified as surplus under the Disposal of Assets programme.
-However, emerging NPPF (para 140) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development (B) LOQ information indicates immediate deliverability of site and bridleway realignment is not considered to hinder this.
-Therefore yrs 6- 10 2010/13 Brockhill East Green Belt 400 (d) Early progression of this site would promote comprehensi- ve development within the Brockhill area enabling the delivery of necessary infrastructure to this area.
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions Upper Norgrove House (Part of Webheath ADR) (34 dwgs) Site identified as surplus under the Disposal of Assets programme.
+NPPF (para 85) states that planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development (B) LOQ information indicates immediate deliverability of site and bridleway realignment is not considered to hinder this.
+Therefore yrs 0-5 2010/13 Brockhill East Green Belt 27.73ha (gross) 18ha (net) 400 (s) 22 dph Early progression of this site would promote comprehensi- ve development within the Brockhill area enabling the delivery of necessary infrastructure to this area.
 (G) LOQ indicate no constraints to deliverability.
 However there are connectivity issues with land to the east of the railway line which need resolving ahead of development of this site.
 Consider delivery 6-10 yrs

-Site Reference Site Address/Name Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/14 Brockhill West Green Belt 150 (d) At this point in time, there is a question over the deliverability of this site with respect to probable minerals deposits.
-This matter needs further detailed investigation to clarify delivery of this site (G) LOQ indicate no constraints to deliverability and willingness to progress development on site.
-However, due to necessity of further minerals investigation, suggest +10 yrs 2010/27 Sandycroft, West Avenue 10 (d) Landowner willing to dispose of site for development.
-Some issues surrounding tenancy agreements (B) Suggest delivery 6-10 yrs Sub Total 2324
+Site Reference Site Details Capacity (s) = scheme (d) = density multiplier Comments Landowner Questionnaire (LOQ) Conclusions 2010/14 Brockhill West Green Belt 9.86ha (gross) 6.4ha (net) 150 (s) 23 dph Minerals investigation indicated that there were no aggregates suitable for excavation within this site.
+Therefore there are no physical constraints to delivery (G) LOQ indicate no constraints to deliverability and willingness to progress development on site.
+Suggest delivery 0-5 yrs 2010/27 Sandycroft, West Avenue 0.35ha 10 (d) 29 dph Landowner willing to dispose of site for development.
+Some issues surrounding tenancy agreements (B) Suggest delivery 6-10 yrs Sub Total 2217